It is a urinary condition characterized by many white blood cells in the urine.

 - Proton pump inhibitors, such as omeprazole.

-Pyuria can cause cloudy urine and urine with pus that may not be accompanied by other symptoms.
-The change in color or texture is due to an increase in the number of white blood cells.
+Pyuria can cause cloudy urine and urine with pus that other symptoms may not accompany.
+The change in color or texture is due to an increase in white blood cells.

 If there is a urinary tract infection, symptoms can also include: